blazium-engine/blazium-docs/tutorials/scripting/how_to_read_the_godot_api.rst

 It restates the data type and name of the property.

-Every property in the Godot API is bound to a pair of setter and getter functions.
+Every property in the Blazium API is bound to a pair of setter and getter functions.
 Using either is equivalent.
 They are listed here.

 Below that is a detailed summary of what the property's data represents, its use case(s) and/or the affects of changing it.
-It may include code samples and/or links to relevant parts of the Godot API.
+It may include code samples and/or links to relevant parts of the Blazium API.

 .. note:: Knowing the setter and getter names is useful when one must bind a
           method name or :ref:`Callable<class_Callable>` to something.